My dream is to be a businesswoman and employ young women in poverty and in order to prevent them from falling prey to traffickers.

-I grew in a very poor community with no running water, electricity or indoor plumbing.
-My father died the month before I was to finish high school and my family completely collapsed.
-I was without home, without money and grieving.
-I used to eat cheap apples and coffee.
-That’s all I could afford.
-It made me easy prey for a charming man who promised to care for me, offering marriage and eternal love.
-But the promise of marriage was just a trick.
-My suitor was, in reality, a human trafficker.
-One day he told me “I gave my life for you and you’re also going to have to give yours for me.
-I’m struggling financially so you’re going to have to help me by being a sex-worker in Mexico City.”
+I grew up in a very poor community with no running water, electricity or indoor plumbing.
+My father died when I was in high school.
+My family completely collapsed.
+I was without home, without money, and was grieving.
+All I could afford to eat were cheap apples and coffee.
+This vulnerable place made me an easy prey for a charming man who promised to care for me, offering marriage and eternal love.
+He was, in reality, a human trafficker.
+He said that because he had done so much for me that I owed him.
 I was soon forced to work in an alley in La Merced, a notorious red-light district in Mexico City until a police raid finally set me free.

 With the passing of time, I have been able to regain my trust in people and in myself.
 I realized that I could help others.
 I have shared my story with more than 4000 people.
 I was spoken to audiences in Paris, Malta, the Vatican and the US.
 Reintegra has helped me in my studies and with the pursuit of a degree.
 In 2016, I graduated with a degree in business administration at the University of La Salle.
 I am now pursuing a Masters Degree and working in my major of human resources.
 My dream is to use my degree to open a business that would hire other survivors and people in poverty who are vulnerable like I was .
 I also dream of using my platform as an advocate to help prevent other girls from being prey to Human Trafficking networks.